Geo1088/irc-discord/README.md

 A script that allows you to chat on IRC without leaving Discord.
 Some setup required - this is not a public bot.

+**This project is unmaintained.** It's buggy and [discord-irc](https://github.com/reactiflux/discord-irc) probably does everything you want it to (it does everything I want it to which is why I ditched this project).

 ## Usage

 ```bash